condlex/condlex.js/README.md

 because he is the only one can solve that problem.
 Smart is a special gift from god, you can not ask for it.
 I did not ask him.
-Times go by, I forgot that time because tried something to overcome the limitation: learning many new technologies by using open source libraries.
+Times go by, I forgot that time because I tried something to overcome the limitation: learning many new technologies by using open source libraries.